 “I will set My glory among the nations; all the nations shall see My judgment which I have executed, and My hand which I have laid on them.
 So the house of Israel shall know that I am the LORD their God from that day forward.
 The Gentiles shall know that the house of Israel went into captivity for their iniquity; because they were unfaithful to Me, therefore I hid My face from them.
 I gave them into the hand of their enemies, and they all fell by the sword.
 According to their uncleanness and according to their transgressions I have dealt with them, and hidden My face from them.”’

 a.
-I will set My glory among the nations: The amazing restoration described generally in Ezekiel 34 through 39 was focused on Israel, but never limited to them.
+I will set My glory among the nations: The amazing restoration described generally in Ezekiel 34-39 was focused on Israel, but never limited to them.
 God’s intention was also to set His glory among the nations.
 He would do this through the execution of His judgment.

 c.
-The Gentiles shall know that the house of Israel went into captivity for their iniquity: The nations would know that Israel’s suffering was never because God was unable to help them, that Yahweh was only a weak or local deity.
+The Gentiles shall know that the house of Israel went into captivity for their iniquity: The nations would know that Israel’s suffering was never because God was unable to help them.
+They would see that Yahweh was not a weak god or mere local deity.
 They would know that Yahweh Himself directed ancient Israel’s suffering.
-It was because of their sin and unfaithfulness that He hid His face from them.
+The calamity came upon the house of Israel because of their sin and unfaithfulness.
+That was why Yahweh hid His face from them.

 i.
 “The sottish heathen thought meanly of the God of Israel, and reckoned they came into captivity because the people of some greater god had by the power of their god prevailed against Israel’s God and his people; but by this overthrow given to Gog, they shall see it was not impotence in Israel’s God, but iniquity in Israel’s people, that brought them into captivity.”
 (Poole)